apel/ssm/README.md

 ### Sender (sending via the ARGO Messaging Service (AMS))

  * Edit your sender configuration, usually under `/etc/apel/sender.cfg`, as per the [migration instructions](migrating_to_ams_broker.md#sender) with some minor differences:
-   * There is no need to add the `[SSM Type]` section as it already exists. instead change the `destination type` and `protocol` to `AMS` and `HTTPS` respectively.
+   * There is no need to add the `[sender]` section as it already exists.
+Instead change the `protocol` to `AMS`.
-   * Uncomment `project` and set it to the appropriate project.
+   * Set `ams_project` to the appropriate project.
- * Then run 'ssmsend', SSM will pick up any messages and send them via the ARGO Messaging Service.
+ * Then run 'ssmsend'.
+SSM will pick up any messages and send them via the ARGO Messaging Service.

 ### Sender (container)
  * Download the example [configuration file](conf/sender.cfg)
- * Edit the downloaded `sender.cfg` file as above for sending either via the [EGI message brokers](README.md#sender-sending-via-the-egi-message-brokers) or the [ARGO Messaging Service](https://github.com/gregcorbett/ssm/blob/cert_enabled_ams_support/README.md#sender-sending-via-the-argo-messaging-service-ams).
+ * Edit the downloaded `sender.cfg` file as above for sending either via the [EGI message brokers](README.md#sender-sending-via-the-egi-message-brokers) or the [ARGO Messaging Service](README.md#sender-sending-via-the-argo-messaging-service-ams).
  * Run the following docker command to send
  ```
  docker run \